Soldera21/qemu-nxps32/README.md

 The demos that are included in this project are:
 * **TestCAN**: compilation of demo code for CAN single task with ad-hoc Makefile and with all the needed libraries included;
-* **TestCAN_MultiTask_S32K358_IDE**: compilation of demo code for CAN in multi task environment like FreeRTOS through the NXP IDE.
+* **TestCAN_MultiTask_S32K358_IDE**: compilation through the NXP IDE of demo code for CAN in FreeRTOS with two tasks exchanging frames;
-* **TestFreeRTOS_S32K358_IDE**: compilation of demo code of FreeRTOS with two tasks and a semaphore through the NXP IDE.
+* **TestFreeRTOS_S32K358_IDE**: compilation of demo code of FreeRTOS with two tasks and a semaphore through the NXP IDE;
-* **TestUART**: compilation of demo code for UART with ad-hoc Makefile and with all the needed libraries included;
+* **TestUART**: compilation of demo code for UART input and output with ad-hoc Makefile and with all the needed libraries included;
 * **TestUART_S32K358_IDE**: compilation of demo code for UART through the NXP IDE.

 To achieve correct compilation of the code also ```meson.build``` and ```Kconfig``` have been properly modified in the folders where new files have been added.